linux-can/can-utils/can-j1939-install-kernel-module.md

 linux-source-5.8 - Linux kernel source for version 5.8 with Debian patches
 ```

-If kernel 5.8 does not show in the list (I can see it since I have already upgraded my 4.19 kernel to backported 5.7), then you will need to add backports to your sources list.
+If kernel 5.8 does not show in your linux-sources list (it shows in mine since I have already upgraded stock 4.19 kernel to backported 5.7), then you will need to add backports to your sources list.
 Here is how my **/etc/apt/sources.list** looks like (you will need to append at least last line to yours):

 ```
 deb http://security.debian.org/debian-security buster/updates main contrib